Audit Committee Charter

 1. The independent accountants are ultimately accountable to the Audit Committee and the Board of Directors.
 The Audit Committee shall review the independence and performance of the accountants and shall be directly responsible for the appointment and compensation for the independent accountants and any discharge of the independent accountants when circumstances warrant.

-3. Review and discuss with the independent accountants, as may be required by law or regulation (1) all critical accounting policies and practices to be used, (2) all alternative treatments of financial information within GAAP that have been discussed with management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent accountant, and (3) other material written communications between the independent accountant and management, such as any management letter or schedule of unadjusted differences.
+2. Review and discuss with the independent accountants and management, as may be required by law or regulation (1) all critical accounting policies and practices to be used, (2) all alternative treatments of financial information within GAAP that have been discussed with management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent accountant, and (3) other material written communications between the independent accountant and management, such as any management letter or schedule of unadjusted differences.

-5. Ensure receipt from the outside auditors of a formal written statement delineating all relationships between the auditor and the Company, actively engage in a dialogue with the auditor with respect to any disclosed relationships or services that may impact the objectivity and independence of the auditor and take, or recommend that the full board take, appropriate action to oversee the independence of the outside auditors.
+3. Obtain from the independent accountants their required annual communication to the Audit Committee in satisfaction of applicable audit standards regarding communication with the Audit Committee.
+Ensure confirmation from the outside auditors a statement delineating all relationships between the auditor and the Company, actively engage in a dialogue with the auditor with respect to any disclosed relationships or services that may impact the objectivity and independence of the auditor and take, or recommend that the full board take, appropriate action to oversee the independence of the outside auditors.

 Internal Auditors